 Business owners and stakeholders have been advised to not go for higher productivity levels and high manpower at the workplace at the same time.
 Instead, enterprises could run on a shift basis.

-Returning to the workplace may not be the same as earlier.
+Back to workplace after lockdown may not be the same as earlier.
 Things might change.
 Workplace guidelines may develop.
 With the rising positive cases of coronavirus at the jet speed these days, stakes are high.
 No family would wish their bread earners shoulder the risk.

 Management needs to be responsible and follow these 4 most important measures before getting back to the normal-